🎙️

 What Experts Say About Expedia

-4. 4.Early life adversity, such as fleeing the 1978 Islamic Revolution in Iran, can forge a powerful drive for success and a deep desire to make family proud.
+2. 2.Extreme early-life adversity, such as fleeing the 1978 Islamic Revolution in Iran, can forge a relentless drive and determination to succeed and make one's family proud.

 Top Episodes to Learn About Expedia